 All of these mid-range keyboards from the PSR-2000/1000 up to and through the PSR-S975/S775 include similar functions, and have similar buttons to operate these functions.
 I've color-coded some of the standard sections in the keyboard illustrations here to show you where similar button sections are located.
 The actual buttons on your keyboard are, of course, not color coded.

 The MAIN display screen is 320x240 with 5 selection buttons on the left and 5 more on the right side of the screen with 8 pairs of selection buttons below the screen.
 The newest model, the PSR-SX900/SX700 includes a MAIN display screen, but it has NO BUTTONS on the left, right, or bottom of the screen.
 MAIN screen selections are made by touching the screen rather than pressing a button.
 The next lesson discusses the keyboard display in some detail.

 Each model has a set of style category buttons on the left side of the main display and a set of voice category buttons on the right side of the main display.
 On all the models, a set of style control buttons are located above the keys on the left side of the keyboard and buttons to select voices are found on the right side of the keyboard.
 All of the models have 8 registration buttons.
-These are located a bit right of the center screen on the PSR-S950/S970/S970, under the center screen on the S900 and S910 and on the right side on the PSR-2000 and PSR-3000.
+These are located a bit right of the center screen on the PSR-S950/S970/S975 and PSR-SX900, under the center screen on the S900 and S910 and on the right side on the PSR-2000 and PSR-3000.
 You will find the volume control on the far left side of the keyboard and a data wheel just right of the screen.